 The 2026 conflict between the United States, Israel, and Iran has transformed the Strait of Hormuz from a theoretical risk scenario into an active shipping crisis.
-In the first four weeks alone, more than 34,000 vessels diverted from the strait, and the disruption shows no sign of normalizing.
+Within the first month of the crisis, hundreds of vessels had been diverted around the Cape of Good Hope, with all major container lines (Maersk, MSC, CMA CGM, Hapag-Lloyd) suspending Gulf transits, and the disruption shows no sign of normalizing.

-For voyage planners, chartering desks, and fleet operators, this isn't just a news headline — it's a fundamental shift in how routes are calculated, fuel is budgeted, and ETAs are forecasted.
+For voyage planners, chartering desks, and fleet operators, the crisis has changed how routes are calculated, fuel is budgeted, and ETAs are forecasted.

 What Happened at Hormuz